clustervision/trinityX/doc/installation.rst

 It is worth pointing out that the ``compute.yml`` or any copy thereof can be applied to both existing images and/or live nodes without issues.
 All that needs to be done is updating the list of hosts to which it applies.

 By default ``compute.yml`` applies to the host `compute.osimages.luna` which means it only applies to the image called `compute`.
-Therefore, it can either be changed to `osimages.luna`, in which case it will apply to all osimages, or to `new_image.osimages.luna` in which case it will apply to the image called `new_image`.
-Alternatively, the construct `*.nodes.luna` which refers to the nodes managed by luna can be used.
-Similarly, it can either be used to refer to all nodes: `nodes.luna`, or to a single node: `node001.nodes.luna`.
+It is, therefore, possible to apply the same playbook to all images, a compute node or all nodes if so desired.
+To do so, the hosts definitions in both ``trinity-image.yml`` and ``compute.yml`` will need to be updated to either of the following:

+    - "osimages.luna" which will cover all osimages defined in Luna.
+    - "nodes.luna" which will cover all nodes defined in Luna.
+    - "node001.nodes.luna" which will only cover node001 as is defined in Luna.